CGAT-Group/DICAST/docs/source/further-information/example-files.rst

 Here we provide the detailed description of possible workflows.
 We recommend to run analysis using a terminal multiplexer, e.g. tmux or screen.

-Running multiple mapping tools (STAR, HISAT2 and bbmap)
+Running multiple mapping tools (E.g., STAR, HISAT2 and bbmap)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Make sure you followed the steps described in the :doc:`setup <../setup>` section carefully.

-3. Before getting started make sure to activate the snakemake conda environment:
+2. Before getting started make sure to activate the snakemake conda environment:

 .. prompt:: bash

   conda activate snakemake

-4. Create the `input` folder:
+3. Create the `input` folder:

 .. prompt:: bash
    cd /path/to/DICAST/
    mkdir input

-5. Create the folder structure as in the `sample_output`:
+4. Create the folder structure as in the `sample_output`:

 .. prompt:: bash
    cd input